Boers: Great Trek

 The Great Trek occurred between 1835 and the early 1840s.
 During that period some 12,000 to 14,000 Boers (including women and children), impatient with British rule, emigrated from Cape Colony into the great plains beyond the Orange River, and across them again into Natal and the vastness of the Zoutspansberg, in the northern part of the Transvaal.
 Those Trekboers who occupied the eastern Cape were semi-nomadic.
 A significant number in the eastern Cape frontier later became Grensboere ('border farmers') who were the direct ancestors of the Voortrekkers.

 The Boers addressed several correspondence to the British Colonial Government before leaving the Cape Colony as reasons for their departure.
 Piet Retief, one of the leaders of the Boers during the time, addressed a letter to the government on 22 January 1837 in Grahamstown stating that the Boers did not see any prospect for peace or happiness for their children in a country with such internal commotions.
-Retief further complained about the severe financial losses which they felt had resulted from the laws of the British administration.
-While there was financial compensation for the freeing of the people they had enslaved, the Boers found it to be inadequate.
+Retief further complained that the severe financial losses had resulted from the emancipation of their enslaved people, for which the Boers considered the compensation provided by the British government to be inadequate.
 They also felt that the English church system was incompatible with the Dutch Reformed Church.
 By this time the Boers had already formed a separate code of laws in preparation for the great trek and were aware of the dangerous territory they were about to enter.
 Retief concluded his letter with "We quit this colony under the full assurance that the English Government has nothing more to require of us, and will allow us to govern ourselves without its interference in future".